arosenfeld/cows/README.md

 ****A   4
 ```

-An `basco.Dict` where the reduction function adds values together could produce:
+An `cows.Dict` where the reduction function adds values together could produce:

 ```
 AB*CD   3